 Switzerland: Perhaps the safest place for assets in an increasingly unsafe world.

-Swiss SEC-registered investment advisors are also happy to collaborate with North American financial professionals and other advisors in co-counseling their clients to develop an internationally-diversified portfolio to complement a home-based portfolio already in place.
+Swiss SEC-registered investment advisors are also eager to collaborate with North American financial professionals and other advisors, working together to develop an internationally-diversified portfolio that complements existing home-based portfolios.

-AW✚SWITZERLAND is happy to make personal e-introductions to any of the Swiss wealth managers to make getting started even easier.
+AW+SWITZERLAND is delighted to facilitate personal e-introductions to any of the Swiss wealth managers, making the process of getting started even more seamless and convenient.